Levrault/reflux-redux-how-they-can-live-together/README.md

 But what happen when you have an old Reflux app and you need to migrate it to Redux ?

 You got two options, the first one, you start from scratch with Redux.
 Simple but quite efficient.
-The second option, you migrate component by component to Redux while maintaining the old one until you can update them.
+The second option, you migrate component by component to Redux while maintaining the old ones until you can update them.

-This solution can be a lot a trouble since you will encounter the inevitable scenario case when a Redux component will need to exchange data with a Reflux component (or vice versa).
+This solution can be a lot of troubles since you will encounter the inevitable case scenario when a Redux component will need to exchange data with a Reflux component (or vice versa).

 ## My Solution

-To ensure that your old Reflux component can live in armony with your brave but quit young Redux component, you will need a temporary solution.
+To ensure that your old Reflux component can live in armony with your brave but quite young Redux component, you will need a temporary solution.
 Why a temporary one ?
-Since you will, at some day, migrate all your reflux component, you will delete the solution.
+Since you will, in the future, migrate all your reflux component, you will delete the solution.

-So I create a solution and I call it a CombinedStore Component.
-His role ?
-Receive reflux and redux store date and sync them.
-That all.
+So I created a solution and I called it a CombinedStore Component.
+It role ?
+Receive reflux and redux store data and sync them.
+That's all.

-For this demo, a made a simple counter.
-He can be updated by a Reflux Store and Redux store.
-When the value is updated, I sync it on both store.
+For this demo, I made a simple counter.
+It can be updated by a Reflux Store and Redux store.
+When the value is updated, I sync it on both stores.

 ## How I do it ?

-By creating internal state and two callback: one for Redux and one for Reflux.
+By creating internal state and two callbacks: one for Redux and one for Reflux.

 My internal state will be use to keep track of the lastest updated store (Redux or Reflux) and the current data.
-If a Reflux Store is used, he will update the internal store with my onUpdate function.
-When this function is called, I simple use my Redux sync function to set the new Redux store data.
+If a Reflux Store function is called, it will update the internal state with my onUpdate function.
+When this function is called, I simply use my Redux sync function to set the new Redux store data.

 ```javascript
 /**